-A broadcast message is an announcement.
-Messaging does not send notifications to the recipient or light the Message Waiting Indicator on the recipient telephone.
+A login announcement is a broadcast message.
+Messaging does not send notifications to the recipient when receiving a login announcement.
 The recipient cannot forward, mark as private, or reply to the message.

-Messaging supports the following types of broadcast messages:
+Messaging supports the following types of login announcements:

-Cluster-level broadcast messages
+Cluster-level login announcements

-In a single-site environment, Messaging sends a cluster-level broadcast message to every user with a Messaging account.
-In a clustered environment, Messaging delivers the same broadcast message to each application server in the cluster.
-In a nonclustered environment, Messaging delivers the broadcast message to users on the application server from which the message originated.
+In a single-site environment, Messaging sends a cluster-level login announcement to every user with a Messaging account.
+In a clustered environment, Messaging delivers the same login announcement to each application server in the cluster.
+In a nonclustered environment, Messaging delivers the login announcement to users on the application server from which the message originated.